 - Confirmed adult growth hormone deficiency, established by insulin tolerance test, glucagon stimulation test, or macimorelin stimulation, with low IGF-1 and a structural pituitary cause (tumor, surgery, radiation).

 - Pediatric GHD, Turner syndrome, Prader-Willi syndrome, Noonan syndrome, SHOX deficiency, chronic renal insufficiency, idiopathic short stature, or small-for-gestational-age failure to catch up.
-The FDA somatropin page lists all pediatric indications.
+The current Norditropin (somatropin) label lists these pediatric indications.

 - HIV-associated AIDS wasting syndrome where lean mass preservation is the clinical priority.